superform-xyz/superform-core/README.md

 ## Tests

-Step by step instructions on setting up the project and running it
+Step by step instructions on setting up the project and running it:

-1. Make sure Foundry is installed with the following temporary workarounds (see: https://github.com/foundry-rs/foundry/issues/8014)
+1. Make sure Foundry is installed with the following temporary workarounds (see: https://github.com/foundry-rs/foundry/issues/8014):

 - For minimal ram usage, do `foundryup -v  nightly-f625d0fa7c51e65b4bf1e8f7931cd1c6e2e285e9`
 - For compatibility with safe signing operations do `foundryup -v  nightly-ea2eff95b5c17edd3ffbdfc6daab5ce5cc80afc0`

-2. Set the rpc variables in the makefile using your own nodes and disable any instances that run off 1password
+2. Set the rpc variables in the makefile using your own nodes and disable any instances that run off 1password:

 ```
 POLYGON_RPC_URL=